bartkl/bartkl.github.io/_posts/2021-07-04-the-losing-player-doubles-game-a-mathematical-proof.md

 # Critical notes
 - Terminology of rounds is confusing: they move inversely compared to rows.
 - The tree is not formally defined.
 This could be done by a recursive definition.
 - Some expressions are vague, like "... we have \\((x, y)\\) as a node on the tree."
-This is intimately related to the lack of a formal definition of the tree.
+This is intimately related to the lack of a formal definition of the tree mentioned just now.